 Showcase

-Invitation to AI x Art: Reimagine — Shaping the Future Together (LQC Student Project Showcase 2025-26)
+AI x Art: Reimagine — Shaping the Future Together

-This showcase reveals how students recognize community needs and are exploring new ways of learning, expressing, and collaborating across different communities for a better future.
+This showcase revealed how students recognize community needs and are exploring new ways of learning, expressing, and collaborating across different communities for a better future.
 Each project is a gentle reminder that innovation is not only about technology; it is about people and place.
 With empathy at the center, even a small idea such as a short chat with a chatbot, a simple drawing, a short film, or a shared workshop can bring people together and influence how we live with one another.

 -